Erro48/iot-assignments/assignment-03/room-mobile-app/RoomMobileApp/README.md

 # Room Mobile App

 ## Installation
+To modify and debug the code you need to follow the steps below.

 ### Android device configuration
 Connect the android device to the USB of the pc.
 Select "No data transfer" from the "Use USB for" menu.